mikeydiamonds/macOS-AI/README.md

 ## Troubleshooting

+- **Reset the stack/start over**: `./setup.sh --reset`

 - **Docker Desktop Issues**: Make sure Docker Desktop is running and you have granted necessary permissions.
 Adjust resource limits in the settings.
 - **Model Pull Issues**: Ensure you have a stable internet connection while pulling the model using Ollama.
 - **Network Issues**: If you can't access `http://chat.localhost`, verify your Docker network settings and ensure no other services are conflicting with port 80.

 Feel free to open an issue on this GitHub repository if you encounter any problems not covered in this guide.

-And above all, have fun with local AI!
+And above all, have fun with local AI and automation!